divi2227/Colour-Aware/README.md

 This only plays once per detection to avoid repeating constantly while the object is still in frame.

-🧪 How to Test It
+🧪 HOW TO TEST IT:

 1) Hold up a packaged food item with a veg/non-veg symbol toward your webcam.